The research computing support group can provide installations of the vast majority of software needed for your research activities.

 - The FreeBSD ports collection (FreeBSD’s native package manager) offers more than 27,000 packages ready to install in seconds, including many scientific programs and libraries, as well as development tools such a GCC and Clang compilers, all popular language interpreters (Lua, Perl, Octave, Python, etc), text editors (eclipse, emacs, nano, vim, etc.), etc. For this reason, we commonly use FreeBSD as a test platform for software that UWM researchers want to evaluate.
 This minimizes their waiting time to try the software and our time invested in software installations that may or may not be used long-term.

 - Most FreeBSD ports can be easily converted to pkgsrc packages for deployment on CentOS and many other Unix-like platforms, using automated tools to do most of the work.
 If a researcher’s evaluation of a package on FreeBSD determines that it will be useful for large-scale HPC use, we can, in most cases, quickly convert it to pkgsrc and deploy it on our large CentOS clusters.

-- FreeBSD is used in some of the most demanding environments on the Internet, such as Netflix and Yahoo servers.
-Many widely used products such as Juniper network switches, pfSense gateways, NetApps and FreeNAS storage appliances and the Panasas distributed storage system, are built on FreeBSD. ( See https://en.wikipedia.org/wiki/List_of_products_based_on_FreeBSD )
+- FreeBSD is used in some of the most demanding environments on the Internet, such as Netflix, WhatsApp, and Yahoo servers.
+Many widely used advanced products such as Juniper network switches, pfSense gateways, and Isilon, NetApps, FreeNAS and Panasas storage systems, are built on FreeBSD. ( See https://en.wikipedia.org/wiki/List_of_products_based_on_FreeBSD )